wULLSnpAXbWZGYDYyhWTKKspEQoaYxXyhoisqHf/docker-archlinux/README.md

 This repository provides a Dockerfile to create an *updated* Arch Linux base(-devel) image.

-The image is rebuilt approximately every hour to ensure it always has the latest packages.
+The image is rebuilt nightly to ensure it always has the latest packages.

 push mirror lives in [this GitHub repo](https://github.com/wULLSnpAXbWZGYDYyhWTKKspEQoaYxXyhoisqHf/docker-archlinux)
 development happens on [this Gitea instance](https://git.dotya.ml/wanderer/docker-archlinux)